johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 The content is pulled from **Github** by the web publishing site named **Netlify.
 Netlify** has an on-line editor, named **Netlify Content Management System,**  or **NetlifyCMS**, which allows you to edit all the text, upload images, change details of what is published for biographies, or posts, or blog entries, or events, and, generally, manage all of the site content.
 This is where most of the day-to-day work will take place.
 As you change the content on **NetlifyCMS**, it automatically updates the main repository at **Github**, so everything remains synchronized.

 Editing in **NetlifyCMS** is simple---what you see is what you get.
 There are a few simple visual commands, almost exactly like editors used for email.
+The text files are called "markdown", and their names end in ".md".  **NetlifyCMS** stores them as ".md", but shows you what looks like rich text, like Microsoft Word.

 Occasionally, you will want to modify something that **Netlify CMS** does not let you change.
 There is a separate editor at **Github** that allows you to change almost everything.
 Editing is more complicated on **Github**, but all edits automatically synchronize with **NetlifyCMS**.